thesteve0/fluentwebmap/README.md

 The command line above also uses -s to make it a scalable application, where MongoDB and Node.JS are on different gears and therefore do not have to share resources.
 It also allows them to scale independently

-Since I am a paid user, I am also choosing to use medium gears (1 gig of memory) for my applications.
+Since I am a paid user, I am also choosing to use medium gears (1 gig of memory) by using the -g flag for my applications.

 now add this upstream node repo